YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ##### 6.1.2.1.
 The "pick" url param
-You can use the pick=col1,col2,col3 url parameter to select for only desired attributes to be show in the ui control used for listing.
-The following url demonstrates this syntax: https://qto.fi/qto/list/yearly_issues_2020?as=grid&pick=id,name,description&page-size=5&page-num=1
+You can "pick" particular columns from the item used in the listing page by adding the url parameter pick with the comma separated list of the columns to pick for example: https://qto.fi/qto/list/yearly_issues_2020?as=grid&pick=id,name,description&page-size=5&page-num=1

 ##### 6.1.2.2.
 The "hide" url param
-If you do not specify any attribute to pick, you could hide specific attributes by using the "hide=col1,col2,col3" syntax. https://qto.fi/qto/list/yearly_issues?hide=description
+You can hide specific columns from an item listing by using the hide url parameter as follows: https://qto.fi/qto/list/yearly_issues?hide=description